 “Player liquidity is key to any poker room’s success,” of course, it is!
 When we hear someone say this or see it in an article, it is usually the advice from someone with limited experience in the gaming industry (we at Latereg call them ‘donkeys’).
 Imagine an article in ‘Green Grocer Weekly’ Magazine, with the Header; “if the grocer had more customers, they would sell more vegetables.”
 Customer liquidity is key to every business, and you can use liquidity as a Key Performance indicator.
-If you want to watch a donkey foam at the mouth when he/she mentions liquidity, ask; “Do you mean, gaming, market or business, player liquidity.
+If you want to watch a donkey foam at the mouth when he/she mentions liquidity, ask; “Do you mean, gaming liquidity, market liquidity, business liquidity or player liquidity.

-Whether you are selling an online gaming experience or a punnet of mushrooms, you may call staff at Latereg at some point.
 Some of our staff are often called in as consultants by gaming industry investors to pick up the pieces of a failed online gaming operation (sometimes poker).
 Usually, they are too late, and they just put the donkey out of it’s misery.
 However, sometimes they are successful and bring the business back on track and educate the donkey.
-It is not enough having experience playing poker or loving the game with a passion to succeed with an online poker room operation.
-It is not enough having a unique idea or functionality to make a difference in the online poker sector.
+It is not enough just to have some experience playing poker or loving the game with a passion to succeed with an online poker room operation.
+Also, a unique idea or functionality to poker software or game play may not be enough of an edge.
 It takes industry experience, knowledge, and patience.
 “Not money?” you ask, well not necessarily, no. You can find another article here that explains the options for launching your online poker room relatively inexpensively.

 Below, we explore the basics of marketing an online poker room.
 We have replaced the word ‘liquidity’ with the word ‘players’ and asked the question; “how do you get players to the poker room?”.
 This article is empirical and not definitive, and it is just here to give an idea of what is involved when marketing a start-up poker room.
 Let’s consider this list: